-Known throughout history for being the home of a number of Native American tribes, Lakeland now houses the Circle B Bar Reserve, an area of protected land.
+Throughout history, it had been known as the home of a number of Native American tribes.
+During my visit, I had the opportunity to explore the Circle B Bar Reserve, an area of protected land nestled within Lakeland.

 1. Polk Theatre